-- 5. Smoothing the sealant - A. After the sealant has been dispensed, smooth the sealant beads flush with the panel surface using the Inline Seam Finisher. - B. Finishing/smoothing tools and techniques are at the discretion of the operator and/or the end user. - C. Smoothing of the sealant must occur within the open time of the sealant. - D. Once an entire seam is completed, remove the vertical tapes, pulling back and away from the seam.
-Remove any excess sealant on panels using a solvent dampened rag.
+- 5. If the seam has a large gap and/or cannot be filled by the sealant in one pass, an initial "filler bead" can be applied and then a secondary bead can be applied over the top of the initial bead after initial bead has reached full cure.
+Mechanical filler, such as weather-strip putty, may also be used to fill large gaps prior to the application of the urethane seam sealant. - 6.
+Smoothing the sealant - A. After the sealant has been dispensed, smooth the sealant beads flush with the panel surface using the Inline Seam Finisher. - B. Finishing/smoothing tools and techniques are at the discretion of the operator and/or the end user. - C. Smoothing of the sealant must occur within the open time of the sealant. - D. As soon as the smoothing of the sealant is complete, remove the horizonal painters tape. - 7.
+Remove horizontal tape and begin next 3' section.
+A good technique is to apply the sealant below the previous section and "bump up" the sealant into the previous section (Figure 19). - 8.
+Once the all sections of the wall are completed, remove the vertical painters tape.
+Remove Any excess sealant on panels can be cleaned using a solvent dampened rag